180D-FW-2021/Team1/gesture/README.md

 In the main directory, IMUpi.py is the actual file to run in order to use the files within this directory.
 None of these files should be executed directly.

-The BerryIMU code which gathers the sensor information is adapted from http://github.com/ozzmaker/BerryIMU.git.